 If you have suffered a personal injury, there are usually three questions to ask yourself to see if you are eligible to make a claim.
 Firstly, did your injury occur, or has it been diagnosed within the past three years?
 Secondly, is the injury itself physical or psychological?
 And finally, did it happen as a result of someone else’s negligence?
 If you’ve answered “Yes” to these questions, then it is likely that you are eligible to make a claim.

 The rules for financial mis-selling or other claim types can differ slightly therefore we advise you to contact us to see if you can make a claim.

 There are also circumstances in which you have more than three years to make your claim.
 For instance:

 - If you have been a victim of an industrial disease.

 - If you were a child at the time of the accident.

 - If you have been mis-sold a pension or an investment.

 Every case is different and unique.
-You can find out So reach out and see if you have a valid claim by speaking with one of our legal advisors.
+So reach out and see if you may have a valid claim by speaking with one of our advisors.